programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.colorbar()

 ```
+{Image:"Plot3.png", caption: "This colormesh shows how many agents are present on each grid cell, with yellower colors indicating more agents than the darker blue colors.
+Some cells are more crowded than others!", alt-text: "A colormesh showing how many agents are present on each cell of our grid space."}

 > _Bonus question 3_:
 Letters are send to direct neighbours.
 How could you implement sending letters only to agents far apart, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids, see e.g. this [tutorial on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).